crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ### Profiles of hackers

-Follows is an analysis of the four types of hacking/hacker groups classified based on the legality of their practices and their professional conduct.
+Ethical hackers use the same tools as malicious hackers but with the strategic end of fortifying a computer system's security.
+While ethical hackers aim principally to achieve security risk mitigation, the various other hacker groups hold other priorities for their hacking activities.
+Follows is an analysis of the four types of hacker groups classified based on the legality of their practices and their professional conduct.

 #### White Hat Hackers: The Ethical Professionals <a href="#ember515" id="ember515"></a>